Joe Courtney (politician): 2006

 Courtney challenged Simmons again in 2006, in a race that political strategists projected would be very close.
 Courtney was declared the winner on Election Day; initial tallies showed him ahead by 167 votes, out of more than 242,000 votes.
 Under Connecticut law the race qualified for an automatic re-canvass because the winning margin was less than 0.5%.
 When the recount concluded on November 14, Courtney had 91 votes more than Simmons.
 The Washington Post later said that the final margin was 83 votes.
 It was the tightest congressional race of 2006.

 2008

 Courtney's 2008 Republican challenger was the former commanding officer of the Naval Submarine Base New London, Sean Sullivan.
 Courtney won the election by a two-to-one margin.

 On May 21, 2008, Courtney announced his endorsement of then-U.S. Senator Barack Obama for president.

 2010

-Courtney was reelected, defeating Republican Janet Peckinpaugh, Green Party nominee Scott Deshefy, and Libertarian write-in Dan Reale.
+Courtney was reelected, defeating Republican Janet Peckinpaugh, Green Party nominee Scott Deshefy, and Libertarian Party write-in Dan Reale.